docnetwork/api/chapters/02-profiles.md

 ## Update a Profile

-When making updates to a record, you don't need to include the entire record or even its required fields.
-A partial record will work.
-If you do include a required field, it cannot be set to `null`.
+When making updates to a record, you only need to include the fields you want to update.
+That is, you _don't_ need to include the required fields or those fields you aren't updating.
+However, if you do include a required field, it can't be set to `null`.

 ```
 PUT /api/organizations/{orgID}/profiles/{profileID}